Eric McCormack: After Will & Grace

 McCormack portrayed con artist Clark Rockefeller in the Lifetime television movie Who Is Clark Rockefeller?, which premiered on March 13, 2010.
-To prepare for the role, he read everything on the case, including coverage of the case and Rockefeller's jailhouse interview.
-Who Is Clark Rockefeller? received mixed reaction, but McCormack's performance was favored by critics, with Variety's Brian Lowry concluding, "...the real kitsch factor resides in Eric McCormack's performance as the suave charmer, which adds an element of high camp to the proceedings."
+Preparing for the role he read everything on the case, including coverage of the case and Rockefeller's jailhouse interview.
+Who Is Clark Rockefeller? received mixed reaction, but McCormack's performance was favored by critics, with Variety's Brian Lowry concluding that "the real kitsch factor resides in Eric McCormack's performance as the suave charmer, which adds an element of high camp to the proceedings."

 In June 2010, McCormack received the NBC Universal Canada Award of Distinction at the Banff TV Festival.
-In October 2010, McCormack received a star on Canada's Walk of Fame.
-In 2018, McCormack received a star on the Hollywood Walk of Fame for his contributions to the television industry.

-In October 2010, it was reported that McCormack would star in a new TNT television drama, Perception, playing a crime-solving neuroscientist named Dr. Daniel Pierce, who works with the federal government to solve cases using his knowledge and imaginative view of the world.
+In October 2010, he received a star on Canada's Walk of Fame.
+In 2018, he received a star on the Hollywood Walk of Fame for his contributions to the television industry.
+In October 2010, it was reported that he would star in a new TNT television drama, Perception, playing a crime-solving neuroscientist named Dr. Daniel Pierce, who works with the federal government to solve cases using his knowledge and imaginative view of the world.
 Perception premiered on July 9, 2012.
 McCormack also serves as producer for the show.
 He also provides the voice of "Lucky" on The Hub's Pound Puppies series, which premiered October 10, 2010.

 From March 6 through July 8, 2012, he played the role of Senator Joseph Cantwell in the Broadway revival of Gore Vidal’s The Best Man.
 In February 2015, he guest-starred on an episode of NBC's The Mysteries of Laura which stars Debra Messing, his former co-star on Will & Grace.

-McCormack starred in Travelers, a science fiction drama which first aired in October 2016 and ran for three seasons.
+He starred in Travelers, a science fiction drama which first aired in October 2016 and ran for three seasons.

 In 2020, he narrated a portion of the 8th Canadian Screen Awards.
+In 2022, McCormack was cast in the fifth season of the Shudder horror series Slasher and the first season of the Hulu mystery thriller series The Other Black Girl, which both premiered the following year.

 Other projects

 McCormack has set up his own production company called Big Cattle Productions to develop ideas for television.
 The projects produced by the company include Lovespring International and Imperfect Union.
 In 2003, it was confirmed that he would write, direct, and star in the romantic comedy What You Wish For.

-McCormack recorded a song, "The Greatest Discovery", which was written by Elton John and Bernie Taupin in 1970, for the 2006 album Unexpected Dreams – Songs From the Stars.
+McCormack recorded a song, "The Greatest Discovery", which was written by Elton John and Bernie Taupin in 1970, for the 2006 album Unexpected Dreams – Songs from the Stars.
 He also wrote and sang a song called "Living with Grace" for the 2004 soundtrack to Will & Grace with piano music provided by Barry Manilow.